Vinay-gavara/50_days_sql_challenge/README.md

 # 50_days_sql_challenge
-In this challenge i will try to challenge myself solving different SQL challenges which are most frequently asked and different SQL topics in 50 days
+In this repository, I am challenging myself to solve various SQL problems and explore different SQL topics that are frequently asked in interviews over the course of 50 days.
+This will help me strengthen my SQL skills and gain hands-on experience with commonly encountered SQL challenges.